top of page

 📊 3- Possible disproportionate increases in fees and breach of trust by Morabanc

 Do the Terms and Conditions of your Morabanc Andorra contract clearly mention any agreed account administration charges?
 This question is crucial.
 In many cases, the original Morabanc contract may not have explicitly referred to the imposition of administration fees, suggesting that such charges were not part of the agreed terms.
+You may also wish to see how Morabanc handles savings, insurance, and pension plans to understand how fees and charges are applied across different services.

 If your Morabanc contract contains no reference to account administration charges, this absence may indicate that Morabanc introduced these fees later, without proper notice or consent.
 Were you ever formally informed of these new charges—for example, via your Morabanc online inbox or your personal email?